engagingnewsproject/enp-platform/wp-content/plugins/footnotes-made-easy/readme.txt

 == Description ==

 Footnotes Made Easy is a simple, but powerful, method of adding footnotes into your posts and pages.

-**Note:**
-**This plugin will no longer be updated, other than for critical security issues.
-During December 2024, it will be formally closed.**
-**[Find out more here](https://wordpress.org/support/topic/important-please-read-before-posting-4/), including, if you’re a developer, how you can adopt it.**

 Key features include...